Golorom/DS-study/README.md

 - If such changes are made, then the old and new versions of the project solution will be available.
 - You can contact me through the Telegram: t.me/goromaju

 - to do: translate projects to English

-- current earning focus: functions, classes, pipelines
+- current learning focus: functions, classes, pipelines, pep8